 4. Main Shafts, Drive Rings, Main and Pilot Bearings, and Grease Hoses

 You know that it’s the bottom line that counts; not only the initial cost but the total cost.
 While a clutch pack it is roughly 60% of the cost of a complete unit, it doesn’t include the main shaft, the drive ring that mounts to the flywheel, the pilot bearing that goes in the flywheel, the main bearings, nor a grease hose.
-Can Grease hoseyou re-use your old main shaft or is it worn with some grooves in it?
+Can you re-use your old main shaft or is it worn with some grooves in it?
 How about the drive ring on the flywheel?
 Is it still serviceable or are there teeth missing?
 Is your grease hose nasty and torn?
 These are all important questions to ask yourself when deciding which option the best choice for you.

 5. Installation

-Are you able to take time away from your business and also the manpower to wrestle the old clutch pack off the shaft, inspect the main shaft, and install the new clutch pack on to the shaft and then order parts as required?
+Are you able to take time away from your business and also the manpower to wrestle the old clutch pack off the shaft, inspect the main shaft, and install the new clutch pack onto the shaft and then order parts as required?

 6. Downtime